Kinross Wolaroi School: Sporting and Academic Facilities

+Sporting facilities include eight playing fields, an indoor heated swimming pool, an outdoor pool, a gymnasium, a weights room, a boatshed, and courts for tennis, badminton, basketball and squash.

+Academic facilities include a science centre, library, an Amphitheatre, and an auditorium.

 House System and Boarding

-The school's house system is the framework for student pastoral care, community life, and co-curricular participation.
-Students remain in their house throughout their time at school.
 Houses form the basis for many school activities, including assemblies, competitions, and tutor group structures.
-Each student is provided with a Head Mentor and Wellbeing Mentor within their house upon enrollment.

 History of the house system

-The system of sporting houses was first established in 1936 "to encourage greater keenness in all contests within the College".
+The houses were established in 1936 "to encourage greater keenness in all contests within the College".
 The boys were divided into three Houses - the Sir Neville House, the McLachlan House, and the Campbell House.
 In 1941 it was decided to reform the House system due to unhappiness surrounding the fairness of the current system, and so in 1941 the existing houses were abolished and replaced by two new houses, Brown and Wesley.